MS COCO

 Also other tuple transformations can be specified accepting

-) and the ground truth
+the input image (PIL.Image.Image) and the ground truth

-annotation (dict
+annotation (dict).

-E.g. to use pycocotools.COCO.showAnns
+E.g. to use pycocotools.COCO.showAnns for visualizing the

 keypoint annotations, one must not change the image size: